nicolas-steenhout/main-live/speaking.md

     <div>
         <p>Most companies have a problem that isn't quite on their radar: Accessible products. </p>

 <p>Or rather, they aren't building accessible websites, applications and documents.
 They don't realize how much of a problem it is for them.
-And for the up to 25% of their target audience that have disabilities.</p>
+And for the up to 25% of their target audience.
+Because approximately 1 in 4 adults have a disability.</p>

 <p>I'm on a mission!
 I'm here to guide your company make more products that are more accessible.
 And to do it in such a way that is less painful. </p>